A nonspecial divisor in the moduli space of cubic fourfolds via 10-nodal plane sextics: Introduction

-The admissibility of $d$ is a very precise numerical condition.
-Hence, according to the conjecture, the locus of rational cubic fourfolds is expected to be contained in the Hodge locus of $\mathcal{C}$ and therefore the very general cubic fourfold should be irrational.
-However, as of today, no cubic fourfold is known to be irrational.
+The admissibility of $d$ is a very precise numerical condition: $d$ is not divisible by 4, 9 or any odd prime congruent to 2 modulo 3.
+Now, coming to the rationality problem for $X$, Katzarkov, Kontsevich, Pantev and Yu in their preprint \cite{KKPY25} proved that the very general cubic fourfold is irrational applying their new theory of Hodge atoms.
+Nevertheless, to detect and describe in $\mathcal C$ the loci of rational cubic fourfolds remains a difficult problem, governed by Kutzentsov's conjecture.
+Also, as of today, no explicit cubic fourfold is known to be irrational.

-Thus, it is interesting to study the locus of cubic fourfolds outside of special divisors, to see if this can suggest some other useful properties for the study of rationality.
-In this perspective, the construction and the description in $\mathcal{C}$ of \textit{nonspecial} divisors with special geometric properties is a natural issue.
+It is implicit, in the previous discussion, the complementary convenience of investigating other irreducible divisors in $\mathcal C$.
+These should be nonspecial, but of special interest in order to further understand the birational geometry of a cubic fourfold $X$ and the properties of the moduli space $\mathcal C$.
 In particular, to our knowledge, only three nonspecial divisors are known and described in the literature and they are due to Ranestad and Voisin \cite{RanestadVoisin17} and to Addington and Auel \cite{AddingtonAuel18}.

-In this work we construct a divisor in $\mathcal{C}$, that we call \textit{Severi divisor}, using the classical theory of polar hypersurfaces, the ancient Dixon's lemma, now generalized to stable curves, and the geometry of some Severi varieties.
-In particular, the Severi divisor is the locus of cubic fourfolds admitting a net of polar quadrics having a plane sextic curve with at least 10 nodes as discriminant locus.
+In this work we construct an integral divisor in $\mathcal{C}$, that we call \textit{Severi divisor}.
+To realize it we use the theory of polar hypersurfaces, the classical Dixon's lemma, generalized to nodal plane curves, and the geometry of some Severi varieties of nodal plane curves.
+The Severi divisor is the locus defined by the family of cubic fourfolds $X$ admitting a net of polar quadrics whose discriminant is an integral 10-nodal plane sextic.
+Equivalently, the Hessian hypersurface of $X$ admits an integral $10$-nodal plane section.
 Then, we prove the following theorem.

 \begin{thm} The Severi divisor is not a Noether-Lefschetz divisor. \end{thm}

 The proof of the theorem follows the idea developed in \cite{RanestadVoisin17} and is based on the definition and the properties of the Hodge loci, as described in \cite{Voisin13}.
 All the constructions contained in this work are performed on the base field $\mathbb{C}$.
 This paper is based on the author's PhD thesis \cite{Sammarco25}.